-Rescues and shelters focus on saving the lives of homeless dogs across the country.
-And with all the dogs in shelters and rescues, we highly encourage you to consider adoption.
+Good Shelters and Good Rescues focus on saving the lives of homeless dogs across the country.
+And with about 6.5 million animals in shelters and rescues, we highly encourage you to consider adoption.

-You might not realize that you can find a dog with the characteristics you want in a shelter or rescue.
-For example, if you have your eye on a particular breed, there are lots of great rescue organizations that specialize by breed and will even help transport a dog to you from different parts of the country.
-Adoption might also make sense for you because of the cost of getting a dog from a breeder or because your lifestyle is better suited to an adult dog than to a puppy.
+Did you know you can find a dog with the characteristics you want in a shelter or rescue organization?
+For example, if you have your eye on a particular breed, there are a lot of great rescues that specialize in certain breeds and will even help transport a dog to you from another part of the country.
+Adoption might also make sense for you if the cost of getting a dog from a breeder is too high or if your lifestyle is better suited to an adult dog than a puppy.

-We believe that every dog deserves a loving home and we’ve seen firsthand the joy dogs bring to those around them.
-By supporting responsible dog ownership and sources who put the needs of their dogs first, we’ll help put an end to inhumane, unethical and deceptive practices in the dog world.
+We believe every dog deserves a loving home.
+By supporting responsible dog ownership and organizations who put the needs of their dogs first, we’ll help put an end to inhumane, unethical and deceptive practices in the dog world.

-All of the rescues and shelters on Good Dog are committed to ending pet homelessness by supporting adoption, spay and neuter as well as programs around intake prevention.
+All of the rescues and shelters on Good Dog are committed to ending pet homelessness by supporting adoption, spay and neuter, as well as programs around delayed shelter intake.
 Commitment to these important issues means fewer dogs in shelters and more happy dogs on couches in loving homes.

-Every shelter and rescue recognized on Good Dog is also in good standing with GuideStar Charity Check so you can rest assured that you are adopting your new family member from an organization that is transparent about their programs and results, financials and operations.
+Every shelter and rescue recognized on Good Dog is also in good standing with GuideStar Charity Check.
+You can rest assured that you are adopting your new family member from an organization that is transparent about their programs and results, financials and operations.